 Jesper de Jong is an independent, experienced software developer and architect who designs and builds efficient, scalable, and high-quality server-side software for the JVM in Java and Scala.
 He loves the creativity of inventing and building software systems and loves to teach and share his knowledge with the software development community.

-Course Overview Hi, everyone.
-My name is yes, but young and welcome to my core ships Being integration getting started.
-I am an independent software developer with many years of experience designing and building enterprise software systems and job Paris Spring In almost all software projects, you're going to have to make your suffer connect to other systems.
-Often these involves writing lots off plumbing gold, which is go.
-That's not about the new business logic off your application, and that takes a lot of time to write and maintain.
-In this course, we're going to dive into spring integration, which has lots of ready made components for connecting two different systems without the need to ride a lot off plumbing gold.
-Some off The major topics that will cover include enterprise integration patterns, which are the design patterns that spring integration is based upon.
-Using a synchronous messaging to connect components within your application, as well as different applications going to point messaging and publish subscribe messaging and ways to handle errors in your spring integration application.
-By the end of this course, you will have a solid understanding, offspring integration and enterprise integration patterns, and you'll be ready to use spring integration in your own work Before beginning the course, you should be familiar with the basics off the spring framework.
+Course Overview [Autogenerated] Hi, everyone.
+My name is yes, but young and welcome to my course.
+Spring integration getting started.
+I am an independent software developer with many years of experience designing and building enterprise software systems in job harvest spring In almost all software projects, you're going to have to make your software connect to other systems.
+Often this involves writing lots off plumbing code, which is code.
+That's not about real business logic off your application, and that takes a lot of time to write and maintain.
+In this course, we're going to dive into spring integration, which has lots off ready made components for connecting two different systems without the need to write a lot of plumbing code.
+Some of the major topics that will cover include enterprise integration patterns, which are the design patterns that spring integration is based upon.
+Using a synchronous messaging to connect components within your application as well as different applications, point to point messaging and published subscribe messaging and ways to handle errors in your spring integration application.
+By the end of this course, you will have a solid understanding, offspring integration and enterprise integration patterns, and you'll be ready to use spring integration in your own work before beginning the course, you should be familiar with the basics off the spring framework.
 From here, you should feel comfortable diving deeper into spring integration with the other courses in the spring integration Learning path.
-I hope you'll join me on this journey to learn spring integration with the spring integration getting started course at Pluralsight.
+I hope you'll join me on this journey to learn spring integration with the spring integration getting start, of course, at Pluralsight.